gradle/develocity-build-config-samples/build-data-capturing-gradle-samples/README.md

 This sample creates a private GitHub gist containing the difference between the current working directory and the index.
 The URL of the gist is included as a custom link named `Git diff` at the top of the Build Scan.

+### Capture maxParallelForks

+_Demonstrates: Custom values_

+This sample captures the value of `maxParallelForks` for each test task and adds it to the Build Scan as a custom value.

 ### Capture OS Processes

 _Demonstrates: Custom values_